 Turkey has plans to build a massive dam on the Tigris river that would displace an estimated 55,000 people, submerge a 10,000-year old city, and could reduce water flow to neighboring Iraq and Syria by approximately 50%.
 Water disputes have troubled relations between the riparian countries for years.
 Existing Turkish dams on the Euphrates have [...]

 I am in the process of putting together a book born of several years of travel, in Asia, Africa, Europe and the Middle East.
 It’s a collection of images, words, memories, and rewritten glories; moments lived under the cover of night, when the world goes to sleep, and another one awakens.
 The texts are a […]

-Anne Holmes is a freelance journalist currently based in Phnom Pehn, Cambodia.
-She lectures at Canon Imaging Academy in Phnom Penh, leads private media training workshops, provides media consulting services and lends her expertise at public speaking events.
-A classically trained artist, she received a BFA from the School of the Art Institute of Chicago [...]
+Anne Holmes is a photographer and communications specialist currently based in Phnom Penh, Cambodia.
+She lectures at Canon Imaging Academy, leads private media training workshops, and provides communications consulting services to a wide host of clients.
+A classically trained artist, she received a BFA from the School of the Art Institute of Chicago in 2003. […]

 .
 Zoe Keating has kindly allowed me to screen the Kenyan Crisis Multimedia Dispatch, which I made using her amazing music.
 It will be shown at the following locations: March 5 to March 14 2010 : Geneva Film Festival and International Forum on Human Rights.
 March 15 2010 : Montreal Human Rights Film Festival.
 May […]